Message Context

 - Use context for data that should be in the action

-- Modify context in handlers (do it in behaviors)
+- Modify context in handlers (do it in middleware)

 What's Next